djlacavera21/Apophis/README.md

 Hybrid sources can also be saved to ``.apop`` files and run with ``apophis.run_file('program.apop')``.

+Lines beginning with ``#`` are treated as comments and ignored by the interpreter, allowing Apophis programs to be documented without affecting execution.

 Apophis also includes a `malbolge_encode(string)` function that encodes a given string into Malbolge code using the language's encryption algorithm.